philbishop/virtual-nvr/README.md

 ```sh
 ./nx-vnvr
 ```

+### PATCH
+Grab app-min.js from /bin in the repository and place in ... nx-vnvr-xxx-install/web/UI
+...

 ### Camera discovery

 On startup the software wil do a quick multicast discovery check and output information to the console.